SDFIdk/dhm-hydro-adjust/README.md

 ## Installation

-A Python 3 environment with GDAL, NumPy and SciPy is required.
+A Python 3 environment with GDAL, NumPy, SciPy and tqdm is required.
 To run the tests, pytest is also required.

 ## Usage